-As of February 16, 2015, the City had unsettled litigation and claims.
-The unsettled claims are at various stages, and at this time, outcomes cannot be predicted with certainty.
+As of February 8, 2017, the City had unsettled litigation and claims.
+The unsettled claims are at various stages, and at this time, the City believes any adverse results would not have a material impact to the financial statements.
 The City is vigorously defending each unsettled claim.
-Adverse results in litigation could have material financial consequences to the City.